hwborchers/ctv-numericalmath/README.md

 -   Package [combinat](https://cran.r-project.org/package=combinat) generates all permutations or all combinations of a certain length of a set of elements (i.e. a vector); it also computes binomial coefficients.
 -   Package [arrangements](https://cran.r-project.org/package=arrangements) provides generators and iterators for permutations, combinations and partitions.
 The iterators allow users to generate arrangements in a fast and memory efficient manner.
 Permutations and combinations can be drawn with/without replacement and support multisets.
 -   [RcppAlgos](https://cran.r-project.org/package=RcppAlgos) provides optimized functions for generating all combinations or permutations of a vector with or without constraints.
 Additionally, a sieving function is available for listing prime factors or divisors of integers.
+-   Package [Zseq](https://cran.r-project.org/package=Zseq) generates well-known integer sequences; the 'gmp' package is adopted for computing with arbitrarily large numbers.
+Every function has on its help page a hyperlink to the corresponding entry in the On-Line Encyclopedia of Integer Sequences ([OEIS](https://oeis.org/)).

 #### Multi-Precision Arithmetic and Symbolic Mathematics